Seguin scores as Stars beat Maple Leafs 3-2

 The Clifford-Oleksiak tilt seemed to give Toronto a jolt before Matthews scored at 11:21 on the power play when he wheeled off the boards and snapped a shot past Bishop’s blocker.

-NOTES: Stars C Andrew Cogliano, a product of the Toronto suburb of Woodbridge, played the 1,000th game of his NHL career. … Dallas D Roman Polak, who played parts of four seasons in Toronto, suited up for his 800th game.
+NOTES: Keefe said Johnsson’s injury is “not short-term.” … Stars C Andrew Cogliano, a product of the Toronto suburb of Woodbridge, played the 1,000th game of his NHL career. … Dallas D Roman Polak, who played parts of four seasons in Toronto, suited up for his 800th game.

 UP NEXT